 A festive meal that’s good for everyone - isn’t that what we all want?
 Yet sadly, some of the foods we typically eat at Christmas are produced at terrible cost to people far away.
-The sugar and cocoa used to make all those sweet treats may well have been grown by slave.
+The sugar and cocoa used to make all those sweet treats may well have been grown by slaves.
 Cocoa is also at high risk for child labour: around 20% of all cocoa produced worldwide is produced by kids who work full-time instead of going to school.
 And, if you’re ditching the ham and turkey for salmon or seafood, be careful with what you buy: fish is the food we eat that’s most likely to be caught or processed by slaves.

 Table of Contents

-Whilst the tinned salmon you find in New Zealand supermarkets is typically wild caught, the fresh or smoked salmon you’ll be serving at Christmas will have been farmed, most likely in New Zealand or Australia.
+Whilst the tinned salmon you find in New Zealand supermarkets is typically wild caught, the fresh, frozen or smoked salmon you’ll be serving at Christmas will have been farmed, most likely in New Zealand or Australia.
 Such farms are at extremely low risk of child or slave labour due to our strong labour laws.
 However, sadly that doesn’t mean all farmed salmon is slave free.
-The salmon is fed on an artificial feed that includes both fishmeal and fish oil, both of which are commonly made from fish caught by forced labour.
+The salmon is fed on a feed that includes both fishmeal and fish oil, both of which are commonly made from fish caught by forced labour.
 Farmed salmon should only be purchased if the farm ensures their feed has a slave-free supply chain.

 Countdown sells own brand salmon steaks and marinated salmon both pre-packaged and from the fish counter.
 They also sell Huon-branded salmon steaks.

 Under the Regal brand, New Zealand King Salmon sells cold-smoked salmon slices, hot-smoked salmon steaks, smoked salmon steaks with various flavourings and smoked salmon salsa nibbles.